siraben/zkeme80/docs/forth-compression.md

 backward to the current line additionally needs a small line buffer or an explicit loss of source-line echo.

-Before changing the ROM layout:
+The runtime integration requires these checks before changing the ROM layout:

 1. Implement a bounded streaming decoder without moving pages.
 2. Trace boot and the on-device suite with archived and raw inputs, comparing